 Will there be Whizz-Kidz staff at the clubs?

 There will always be a Whizz-Kidz club Leader on-site who will be supported by health care staff and volunteers.
 All the staff and volunteers have had enhanced Disclosure and Barring Service (DBS) checks and are passionate about ensuring young disabled people have access to the best opportunities.

 Volunteers are a huge support to us and are regularly involved in supporting young people at our clubs.

-What will I do at the Ambassador Club?
+What will I do at a club?

 You get to decide what you want to do.
 All we ask is that you plan as a group at the beginning of the year what activities you want to do throughout the year and we will do the rest – maybe with a bit of help from you.